aloproducao/airdash/README.md

 ## PeerJS Server

 Uses a custom peerjs server setup at peerjs.flown.io.
-Its setup with the default suggested "docker run -p 9000:9000 -d peerjs/peerjs-server" together with nginx.
+Its setup with the default suggested `docker run -p 9000:9000 -d peerjs/peerjs-server` together with nginx.

 ## Contributing
 Pull requests are welcome an appreciated.
 To see features and improvements in development you can check out the following links: